A wastewater tunnel from the North, from Källby to Sjölunda

 Reduced environmental impact

 The environmental impact of tunnels and shafts is associated with the construction phase.
 During excavation, temporary groundwater lowering will be required.
-However, a tunnel has less impact on our surrounding environment compared to a conventional pipeline system, which is the alternative that has been explored.
-For example, a tunnel at approximately 25-30 meters depth, enables continuing using important agricultural land along the route.
+However, a tunnel has less impact on the surrounding environment compared to a conventional pipeline system, which is the alternative that has been explored.
+For example, a tunnel at approximately 20–35 meters depth, enables continuing using important agricultural land along the route.